jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 actors move laterally in the environment with the goal of reaching the Domain Controller (DC).
 If they succeed, they exfiltrate sensitive information, such as files and the SAM registry hive.
-They copy update.exe from the previously created network share into the DC, use Task Scheduler to set an execution time, and copy the ransomware payload to yet another network share, which this time resides on the DC and is used to transfer the ransomware to other targets in the environment for maximum damage.
+They copy “update.exe” from the previously created network share into the DC, use Task Scheduler to set an execution time, and copy the ransomware payload to yet another network share, which this time resides on the DC and is used to transfer the ransomware to other targets in the environment for maximum damage.
- When the payload is executed, it compares the systems language to a set of former Soviet Bloc countries languages to make sure it doesnt run in one of these nations.
+ When the payload is executed, it compares the system’s language to a set of former Soviet Bloc countries’ languages to make sure it doesn’t run in one of these nations.
 If it finds it may run in a country that is off limits the ransomware disables certain security and backup services, connects to its C2 server, disables the Volume